-The permanent water management structures covering the existing quarry operation, will be modified and expanded to accommodate the extension project area.
+The permanent water management structures covering the existing quarry operation, will be modified and expanded as required to accommodate the extension project area as pit development progresses.
 The design and location of the new permanent water management structures were provided in the 2016 Gunlake Extension Project EIS.
 The upgraded water management system will include:

-□ 25ML Process Water Dam
+25ML Process Water Dam

-15ML clean water dam (Clean Water Dam 2)
+- □ 15ML clean water dam (Clean Water Dam 2)

-Two sediment control dams covering the new emplacement area and one sediment control dam covering the noise bund emplacement area
+- Two sediment control dams covering the new emplacement area and one sediment control dam covering the noise bund emplacement area

-An in-pit sump (drop cut)
+- □ An in-pit sump (drop cut)

-30ML Pit Dewatering Dam.
+- 30ML Pit Dewatering Dam.

-A new clean water diversion system running along the extent of the final pit limit which will deliver water to Clean Water Dam 2.
+- □ A clean water diversion system which will redirect water from the catchment at the south of the extraction area to Clean Water Dam 2.